top of page

 The Question Became a Design Problem

+The real problem wasn’t “where is the parrot?”
+The problem was: I had no way of knowing.
 I couldn’t sit at the window all day.
-And checking randomly was just guessing.
+Checking randomly was just guessing.
 What I needed wasn’t more effort — it was continuous observation.

 View from a balcony with metal railings overlooking greenery and white buildings under bright sunlight, creating a peaceful, urban scene.